fscorrupt/awesome-stars/README.md

 ## Python

+- [AlexxIT/HassWP](https://github.com/AlexxIT/HassWP) - Portable version of Home Assistant for Windows (no need to install)
 - [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A supercharged version of paperless: scan, index and archive all your physical documents
 - [dcragusa/HelloFreshRecipes](https://github.com/dcragusa/HelloFreshRecipes) - A project to download all of HelloFresh's recipes
 - [anubhavcodes/pyrecipes](https://github.com/anubhavcodes/pyrecipes) - An app to download recipes in usable formats like json, yaml etc.